Social Giving: The Fundraising Guide for Nonprofits

 The future of fundraising is here, and it’s taking place through in-channel engagement on social media.

 • Supporters want to give where they spend time.
 Donors are busy.
-Rather than driving to an event or navigating to an unfamiliar website, supporters want to give where they’re already spending their time— on social media.
+Rather than driving to an event or navigating to an unfamiliar website, supporters want to give where they’re already spending their time—on social media.

-• It’s the home of the next generation of supporters.
+• It’s home to the next generation of supporters.
 Millennials now make up the largest percentage of the workforce, and their financial significance is only going to grow.
 Further, Millennials and Gen Z alike have a growing desire to drive positive change.
 Social media is the platform to connect with the next generation of movers and shakers.

 While some nonprofits have shied away from social media-based fundraising tactics in the past, it’s time to embrace what is quickly becoming the next wave of giving.